LINNIhub/LINNIhub/README.md

 Whitelisted = true
 end

+if game.Players.LocalPlayer.Name == "dhgyjOj" then
+Whitelisted = true
+end

 if game.Players.LocalPlayer.Name == "miamia_1234567891011" then
 Whitelisted = true
 end

+if game.Players.LocalPlayer.Name == "zuvzb" then
+Whitelisted = true
+end

+if game.Players.LocalPlayer.Name == "ABcd124578e" then
+Whitelisted = true
+end

+if game.Players.LocalPlayer.Name == "用户名" then
+Whitelisted = true
+end

+if game.Players.LocalPlayer.Name == "用户名" then
+Whitelisted = true
+end

+if game.Players.LocalPlayer.Name == "用户名" then
+Whitelisted = true
+end

-if game.Players.LocalPlayer.Name == "dhgyjOj" then
+if game.Players.LocalPlayer.Name == "用户名" then
 Whitelisted = true
 end